-Make ahead tip: This cheesecake can be made the day before.
+- Make Ahead Instructions: This cheesecake can be made the day before.
 It has to chill for quite some time before serving.
 See step 5.
 Another way to make this cheesecake ahead of time is to freeze it.
 Cheesecake can be frozen up to 2 or 3 months.
 I find this tutorial for freezing cheesecakes helpful.
 When ready to eat, thaw overnight in the refrigerator before serving.

 - Pumpkin: I recommend canned pumpkin, not fresh pumpkin puree in this recipe.
 I like to use Libby’s brand.
 Fresh will work in a pinch, but the cheesecake is tastier and more firm with canned.
 Do not use pumpkin pie filling.

-- A note on the water bath: Some readers have baked cheesecakes with a large pan of hot water on the rack beneath the baking cheesecake.
+- Water Bath: Some readers have baked cheesecakes with a large pan of hot water on the rack beneath the baking cheesecake.
 In this manner, the cheesecake does not bake directly in a roasting pan of water.
 I have never tried this method, but many report back with great reviews!
 This is a wonderful alternative if you do not own a large roasting pan or are nervous about your springform pan leaking.
 Simply place a large baking pan filled with 1 inch of hot water on the bottom rack of the oven.